nodejs/node-addon-api/doc/setup.md

 At build time, the N-API back-compat library code will be used only when the targeted node version *does not* have N-API built-in.

+The preprocessor directive `NODE_ADDON_API_DISABLE_DEPRECATED` can be defined at compile time before including `napi.h` to skip the definition of deprecated APIs.